 Where are the new areas that Scotland can develop and exploit a competitive supply chain advantage?

+Scotland forms part of a UK wide supply chain but has potentially unique offerings from the oil and gas industry with expertise relevant in high-end technical services, UAV, data and communications and moorings.

 What are the main challenges a company faces when tendering for a contract?